Required Educational Assessment and Community Treatment (REACT)

 The requirement to participate in and successfully complete a R.E.A.C.T. program is a condition of probation set by the court.
 Clients who disagree with this requirement must take the issue before their probation officer and/or the court.

 This is a question that must be asked of the Probation and Parole officer.
 If a client completes an equivalent program in another state, the providing agency must be state certified, or nationally accredited.
-The client must receive an assessment and successfully complete a recommended substance abuse treatment program.
+The client must receive an assessment and successfully complete a recommended substance use treatment program.
 Notification of compliance or completion must be sent to the supervising Probation and Parole officer.

 If a client completes a equivalent program in another state, the providing agency must be state certified, or nationally accredited.
 The client must receive an assessment and successfully complete a recommended program.
 Notification of compliance or completion must be sent to the supervising Probation and Parole officer.